 Greg King was a dedicated, outstanding criminal defence lawyer.
+He has been described as “one of this country’s finest legal brains”.

 Greg graduated from the University of Otago and was admitted to the bar in 1993.
 His first role was junioring for leading criminal defence lawyer, Judith Ablett-Kerr ONZM QC.
 In his first year, Greg assisted in over 30 trials and soon after appeared on his own.
 After three years with Judith, Greg moved to Wellington to start his own practice.
 At 27, he was New Zealand’s youngest lawyer approved to appear in murder trials.